KrishManohar/userdocs/Remote_Programs/filebrowser/readme.md

 We proxypass it using nginx to be available by https only.

 The below commands can be copy and pasted and will download, install and configure filebrowser with nginx on Feralhosting.
-The commands canbe tweaked to work with other providers.
+The commands can be tweaked to work with other providers.

 ~~~bash
 mkdir -p ~/.config/filebrowser